saadhossain/saadhossain/README.md

 **Laail Network Private LTD** (Pune, India)
 _May 2023 to July 2024 (14 Months)_

-- **Responsibilities**: Developed cutting-edge, user-centric, innovative web applications for playing, cloning, and editing games.
-- Leveraged technologies like **React, Tailwind CSS, Redux, TypeScript, and Firebase** to deliver robust solutions.
-- Developed a **Telegram Bot** that allows users to play, clone, and invite others to join the gaming experience.
+- **Responsibilities**: Developed innovative and high-performance web applications, including CRM, ERP, project management systems, and gaming platforms.
+Leveraged modern technologies such as React, Tailwind CSS, and Redux to deliver robust and scalable solutions.
+Additionally, created a WhatsApp Bot integrated with CRM and a Telegram Bot to enhance the gaming experience, enabling seamless interactions and functionality.

 ---